 Relatively speaking, the island is in a region that’s pretty overexploited, but has a lot of marine resources and low population density.
 It’s tied to a pre-modern style of doing business.

 They also claim to be the bonefishing capital of the world.
 The bonefish is lightning-bolt fast, and exciting for anglers.
 They used to be a relatively important food source.
 The locals have been told, ‘it’s a special fish; it’s only catch and release.’
 If you want to guide other people to fish them, you have to be certified.

-NC State: What’s the history of the people there?
+TA: What’s the history of the people there?